official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 235 Statement, 15 March 2011, page 22.

-90

-The Report of the Iraq Inquiry670.
-To manage that risk, the UK proposed a Memorandum of Understanding (MOU) with the US to establish procedures for working together on issues related to the Occupation, but it could not be agreed.
+670. To manage that risk, the UK proposed a Memorandum of Understanding (MOU) with the US to establish procedures for working together on issues related to the Occupation, but it could not be agreed.
 Having supplied the overwhelming majority of the CPA’s resources, the US had little incentive to give the UK an influential role in deciding